z49x2vmq/z49x2vmq.github.io/_posts/linux/2018-09-25-quick-IO-performance-check-with-dd.md

 tags: linux dd
 ---

-An I/O intensive applications, such as, DBMS can suffer from slow I/O performance.
-But unfortunately, it is not always clear that the root cause of the bad performance really lies in I/O layer.
+An I/O intensive application, such as DBMS, can suffer from slow I/O performance.
+But unfortunately, it is not always clear that the root cause of the bad performance is in I/O layer.

-With `dd` command it is really easy to test I/O performance of a filesystem.
+With `dd` command it is really easy to test I/O performance of a file system.
+With `dd` you can only perform sequential I/O, but for most of time this will be sufficient.

-For write test you can run below `dd` command in any directory of filesystem with I/O performance problem.
-(For instance, data directory of DBMS)
+For write performance test you can execute `dd` command as below within any directory of file system with I/O performance problem.

 ```
 dd if=/dev/zero of=test bs=1024 count=10240